 Given any symmetric conjectures, each consumer's optimal search rule can be characterized by their \textit{reservation value} \parencite{mccall1970economics,weitzman1978optimal,wolinsky1986true}.
 For any $c>0$, the reservation value $r=r(c;\widetilde{G})$ under conjecture $(\widetilde{G}, \dots, \widetilde{G})$ is uniquely defined by the following indifference condition:

 At this reservation value, the $c$-consumer is indifferent between stopping and continuing to search.
-The left-hand side of the first equality is the cost of one additional search, while the right-hand side represents the expected incremental surplus from searching once more, given a `outside option' of value $r$.
-The second equality is from integration by parts.
+The left-hand side of the first equality is the cost of one additional search, while the right-hand side represents the expected incremental surplus from searching once more, given an `outside option' of value $r$.
+The second equality follows from integration by parts.
 In equilibrium, conjectures must be correct $(\widetilde{G}=G^*)$.
-Thus, we simplify notation by omitting explicit dependence on $G^*$, and write $r(c)=r(c;G^*)$ when clear from context.
+Thus, we simplify notation by omitting explicit dependence on $G^*$, and write $r(c)=r(c;G^*)$ when the context is clear.

 The optimal search rule follows a simple cutoff rule: the consumer stops and purchases immediately from firm $i$ if $x_i\geq r(c)$.
-If $x_i<r(c)$ for all firms $i$, the consumer purchases from the firm with highest $x_i$, breaking ties uniformly in case of multiplicity.
+If $x_i<r(c)$ for all firms $i$, the consumer purchases from the firm with the highest $x_i$, breaking ties uniformly in case of multiplicity.

 For convenience, we define the inverse of the reservation value function $c_G(\cdot)=r^{-1}(\cdot;G)$: